retention curves for android apps

 Source: NNGroup

-2. Simplify the account creation and sign in process
+2. Simplify the account creation and sign-in

 Source: Apptimize.com

+Users may abandon your app if it asks them to fill in too many fields with personal info.
 Another great piece of advice is to ask permission only when a user accesses the feature that requires them.

 And don’t forget to add context to your requests.
 Explain what exactly you’re asking for, why you need it, and how it will benefit the user.